feloniousBonk/st-bonk/docs/README.md

 - `shell`
 - `xfps` - frames per second **st** should at maximum draw to the screen
 - `actionfps`
-- `blinktimeout` - blinking timeout (set to 0 to disable blinking) for the terminal blinking attribute
+- `blinktimeout` - terminal blinking attribute (set to 0 to disable blinking)
 - `bellvolume`
 - `tabspaces`
 - `borderpx`